NACUBO Research Projects

 Recently Released Projects

-The 2010 National Profile of Higher Education Chief Business/Financial Officers: In January 2010, NACUBO conducted its first-ever national profile of higher education CFOs and CBOs.
-The CFO/CBO National Profile report provides information on CFOs' career paths, levels of job satisfaction, and plans for future career advancement, as well as demograhic and other information.
+The 2013 National Profile of Higher Education Chief Business/Financial Officers: The CFO/CBO National Profile report provides information on CFOs' career paths, levels of job satisfaction, and plans for future career advancement, as well as demograhic and other information.

-- NACUBO Benchmarking for Student Financial Services: NACUBO has released the 2008 Student Financial Services Benchmarking survey report.
-The report provides an analysis of FY08 data from 148 institutions respondents in areas such as unpaid balances and collections, student payments, student refunds, outstanding account receivables, third-party sponsored accounts, and financial services staff training and years of employment.
+- NACUBO Benchmarking for Student Financial Services: The 2008 Student Financial Services Benchmarking survey report provides an analysis of FY08 data from 148 institutions respondents in areas such as unpaid balances and collections, student payments, student refunds, outstanding account receivables, third-party sponsored accounts, and financial services staff training and years of employment.
 The report compares institutional responses across many different categories, including: affiliation, sector, constituent group, Carnegie class, and enrollment size.

 - NACUBO/COHEAO Survey on Perkins Loan Shortfalls (2008): In April/May 2008, NACUBO partnered with the Coalition of Higher Education Assistance Organizations (COHEAO), an organization of institutions and servicers focused on campus-based loan programs, to survey NACUBO-member institutions that participated in the Perkins Loan program during academic year 2006-07.
 The survey and findings explore how many institutions expected to have a shortfall in their Federal Perkins Loan funds at the end of the current award year, as well as the estimated amount of money available for institutions to lend in academic year 2008-09.